-The Honorable Gavin Newsom Governor, State of California State Capitol Sacramento, CA 95814
+The Honorable Anthony Portantino California State Senate 1021 O Street, Suite 7630 Sacramento, CA 95814

-SUBJECT: SB 799 (PORTANTINO) UNEMPLOYMENT INSURANCE: TRADE DISPUTES: ELIGIBILITY FOR BENEFITS
+SUBJECT: SB 1116 (PORTANTINO) UNEMPLOYMENT INSURANCE: TRADE DISPUTES:

+ELIGIBILITY FOR BENEFITS

+OPPOSE/JOB KILLER - AS INTRODUCED FEBRUARY 13.
+2024

+Dear Senator Portantino:
-The California Chamber of Commerce and the organizations listed respectfully urge you to VETO SB 799 (Portantino), which has been labeled as a JOB KILLER.
-This bill would effectively require employers to subsidize striking workers, even if those workers or labor strikes had nothing to do with the employer.

-By forcing employers to pay unemployment insurance (UI) payments to striking workers, SB 799 would also raise taxes on employers across California, overturn more than 70 years of precedent, and put California's UI program at risk of violating federal law.
+The California Chamber of Commerce and the organizations listed respectfully OPPOSE your SB 1116 (Portantino), which has been labeled a JOB KILLER because it would effectively require employers to subsidize striking workers, even if that employer is not presently (or has never) experienced any strikes.
+By forcing employers to pay unemployment insurance (UI) payments to striking workers, SB 1116 would also raise unemployment insurance taxes on employers across California, overturn more than 70 years of precedent, and put California's UI program at risk of violating federal law.
+This bill is a repeat of last year's SB 799, which was vetoed by the Governor because of the debt it would add to California's UI Fund-which is an even more pressing concern given the state's long-term estimated budget concerns.